 The name "Polynesia" is said to be an old construct of two Greek words; "poly" meaning "many" and "nesoi" meaning "islands".

 Its ISO code is PF.

-It is located in Oceania.
 French Polynesia has a mean elevation of 0 m above sea level.
+Its lowest elevation is Pacific Ocean.
+Its highest elevation is Mont Orohena which is 2,241m above tall.
 Its terrain is a mixture of rugged high islands and low islands with reefs.

 French Polynesia has a population of 285,321 making it the 180th largest in the world.